Fidel Uriarte

-Fidel Uriarte Macho (1 March 1945 – 19 December 2016) was a Spanish footballer who played as a striker.
+Fidel Uriarte Macho (1 March 1945 – 19 December 2016) was a Spanish professional footballer who played as a striker.

-Having spent most of his 15-year professional career with Athletic Bilbao, he was crowned La Liga's Pichichi in 1968, winning two Copa del Rey and scoring more than 100 official goals with his main club.
+Having spent most of his 15-year career with Athletic Bilbao, he was crowned La Liga's Pichichi in 1968, winning two Copa del Rey and scoring more than 100 official goals with his main club.

 Club career

 Born in Sestao, Biscay, Uriarte was promoted to Basque giants Athletic Bilbao's first team at only 17, making his La Liga debut on 23 September 1962 in a 2–0 away loss against CD Málaga.
 At the end of his fourth season, aged 21, he had already appeared in 100 league matches and scored 14 goals.

 Uriarte scored a career-best 22 goals in only 24 league games (35/28 overall) in the 1967–68 campaign, helping Athletic to finish in seventh place; on 31 December 1967, he contributed five to an 8–0 home demolition of Real Betis.
 In the following year he conquered the first of his two Copa del Rey with the club, and left in 1974 with 389 competitive appearances and 121 goals.

 In 1974, Uriarte joined Málaga.
 In his time with the Andalusian side, they were promoted once and relegated twice.
 He often played as a sweeper, and retired in 1977 at the age of 32.

 Uriarte worked as a coach in the following decades, managing both Athletic's reserve and youth sides amongst others.